Salah856/EpicoreMobile/README.md

 # EpicoreMobile

-This repo is for mobile version for this repo : https://github.com/Salah856/Epicore-Full-Stack-task
+This repo is for mobile version for this repo:   https://github.com/Salah856/Epicore-Full-Stack-task

 - The mobile client will request coupon once clicked the button of request coupon in food item screen.